JoshGibsonUOH/ArchOSC-Lab3/README.md

 </body>
 </html>

+You can now close your RDP connection and return to Azure.

 ## Visualising Your Network Topology
 Go back to the Azure homepage and search for “Network Watcher” it should show up as the image below: